iglpdc/dmrg_helpers/docs/about_files.rst

 About estimators.dat files
 ==========================

-In our DMRG code, all the correlation functions calculated in a run of the code go to a file, whose name is defaulted to 'estimators.dat'.
+In our DMRG code, all the correlation functions calculated in a run go to a file, whose name is defaulted to 'estimators.dat'.
 The format of this file is important for all the scripts in this package to work.
-You only need to read this if you what to use this code to process the output of other code, that spits correlators in a different way from our DMRG code
+You only need to read this if you what to use this code to process the output of other code that spits correlators in a different way from our DMRG code

 The estimators file are text files.
 They can have two types of lines: comments or data lines.
 Comments are lines starting by the `#` symbol.
 In general, comments are disregarded by this package, so you can put there whatever you want.
-Nevertheless, there is a special type of comment that contains some data that can be used in the analysis, but is not actual correlator data, such as the Hamiltonian parameters used to obtain the correlators in the file.
+Nevertheless, there is a special type of comment that contains some data that may be used in the analysis, but is not actual correlator data, such as the Hamiltonian parameters used to obtain the correlators in the file.
 These special type of comments are called metadata lines.
-A comment line is a metadata line if the first non-blank characters after the `#` symbol are 'META' followed by a blank space.
+A comment is a metadata line if the first non-blank characters after the `#` symbol are 'META', followed by a blank space.
 Metadata lines are treated in the following way.
 The next two words after the 'META' keyword are read into a dictionary: the first one becomes the dictionary's entry key, the second one the dictionary's entry